piecepackr/piecepackr/README.rst

 What is the purpose of the "hex lines" that can be configured onto the tiles by the ``hexline_colors`` option?
     It you use the tiles to build a hex board the hexlines will visually show four of the six hexagon cell sides.

+What are the possible color options?
+    You can specify colors either by `RGB hex color codes <http://www.color-hex.com/>`_ or `R color strings <http://www.stat.columbia.edu/~tzheng/files/Rcolor.pdf>`_.